 What follows is a series of negotiations that blurs the boundary between the character in Jo’s novel and the character of Jo herself.
 The various possible endings that the two interlocutors propose and reject are visualized on screen for us, with Jo “playing” the character that she herself created.
 But the degree to which these endings are purely fictional becomes increasingly unclear—and the stakes of this unclarity become a live issue when we arrive at the film’s penultimate scene.
 This is a vision of pure bliss: Jo has sold her book, become a successful writer, and opened a thriving school in Laurie’s beautiful mansion.
 The March sisters have been reunited, and the emotional scars left by Laurie and Amy’s marriage have been healed by the affections of Jo’s dashing European suitor.

 But is this the way that things actually turned out for Jo?
-The film had already driven a wedge between events represented on screen and events in the film’s reality.
+After all, the film had already driven a wedge between events represented on screen and events in the film’s reality.
 The bond between them was loosened by the sequence in which Jo and the publisher negotiate her book’s ending, where what we saw represented on screen was nothing more than the visualization of ideas in the characters’ heads.

 This would suggest that Jo’s storybook ending is nothing more than a compensatory fantasy that she’s imagined for herself.
 It’s Jo’s misfortune to have lived in a historical period in which personal fulfillment and professional success are mutually exclusive options for women.
 The protagonist of Jo March’s Little Women gets her happy ending—but the protagonist of Gerwig’s Little Women might not be so lucky.